Haiti faces more anti-government protests as Carnival nears

-PORT-AU-PRINCE Anti-government street protesters shut down Haiti's capital on Monday as the country plunged deeper into political and economic crises even as many prepared for the annual Carnival, normally a time of peaceful revelry.
+PORT-AU-PRINCE Anti-government street protesters plan to shut down Haiti's capital for two days starting Monday as the country plunges deeper into political and economic crises even as many prepare for the annual Carnival, normally a time of peaceful revelry.

-The usually congested streets of the capital were largely deserted after opposition parties and a minibus drivers' union called a two-day general strike to protest high fuel prices.

-Protest organizers warned residents to stay off the streets, saying those who ventured out would risk their lives.
+Protest organizers warned residents of the capital to stay off the streets during the two-day strike over gasoline prices, saying that those who ventured out would risk their lives.

-Only minor incidents were reported.
-Police said they arrested 20 people and used tear gas to disperse a small group of university students.

-In downtown Port-au-Prince young men played soccer on some streets, while barricades were erected in several suburbs to try to block motorcycle taxi drivers who did not observe the strike action.
+Prime Minister Evans Paul made an appeal for calm via Twitter over the weekend and said the government would guarantee security.

 The impoverished Caribbean nation is in the midst of a political crisis after the previous prime minister was forced to resign in December and parliament was dissolved over the failure to hold municipal and legislative elections.